Before You Leave

 Leave expensive jewelry, and anything else a thief might want to grab, at home.
 When possible, leave laptops and tablets at home because not all safes accommodate the size of those items.

-You might also like “Hotel Safety When You Travel“
+Related Post: “Hotel Safety When You Travel“

 Is the Picture Really Worth the Risk?